Fanthonessen/Fanthonessen/README.md

 - 👋 Hi, I’m @Fanthonessen
-- 👀 i'm a developer from Oslo - Norway, Working for Communicate Norge AS
+- 👀 i'm a developer from Oslo - Norway, Working for EVIDI AS

 <!---